 Santorini lines up some unique cultural attractions for when you need to peel yourself away from the sunlounger.
 The ancient ruins of Akrotiri are a must-visit sight for history buffs – these remains are all that's left of an ancient village destroyed by a huge volcanic eruption.
 Several buildings and artefacts are still intact, and it’s a fascinating spot to explore.
 There’s also the Museum of Prehistoric Thera, which features the history and background of Akrotiri after your visit.
 And over on the other side of the island is Ancient Thera – another centuries-old settlement that was founded by Spartan colonists.
 The ruins are at the top of a hill, so once you’ve explored the area you’ll get an amazing view of the island and out to the Aegean Sea.

-The TUI SENSIMAR Meltemi Blu sets the bar high on the luxury front, with an al fresco yoga space, a trio of chic bars and a gourmet eatery.
+The TUI BLUE Meltemi sets the bar high on the luxury front, with an al fresco yoga space, a trio of chic bars and a gourmet eatery.

 Contemporary décor, two pools, and a location near Kamari’s volcanic beach are highlights at the boutique-sized Cavo Bianco.

-The luxurious Suites of the Gods hotel boasts a mountain-top spa and pools with panoramic views of Santorini's caldera.
+The luxurious hotel boasts a mountain-top spa and pools with panoramic views of Santorini's caldera.